odysseyindia/odyssey-tours/content/english/tim/itineraries/ladakh/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/ladakh/cities/kyagar/excursions/visit-hundar-and-deskit-and-ride-a-bactrian-camel/
+        title: Visit Hundar & Deskit and ride a Bactrian camel
         content: >-
           The Nubra Valley is a sublime mixture of cultivated fields set in an arid desert that glows with white sand surrounded by the Karakoram